nbr23/calibre_webui/README.md

 - [Calibre](https://calibre-ebook.com/): Calibre-webui depends on Calibre to be installed on the system as it operates as a front-end to it.
-- [Redis](https://redis.io/): Redis is used for background task message communication management.
 - Python 3.7 (Not tested with lower versions)
 - Python requirements can be installed with:
 `pip install -r requirements.txt`